webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 The trouble is that, as in the above example, the value of the Interface= field needs to be corrected before we can perform the move.
 In the above example, the field should read, Interface=dom/FocusEvent.

+Then, we need to develop the event type pages to list the events that specify the event type in the Interface= field, for example, Interface=dom/UIEvent.

-Also, and while were at it, the Event_applies_to= field needs to be corrected so that the event will be listed in its event type page.
-In the example above, the field should read, Event_applies_to=dom/FocusEvent.
+Also, and while were at it, the Event_applies_to= field needs to be corrected so that the event will be listed in the appropriate element page.
+The example above is correct, but the PointerEvents (pointercancel, pointermove, pointerup, etc.) all point to PointerEvent instead of correctly pointing to dom/Element.

 And finally, the event type pages, like FocusEvent need to be moved out of dom/objects/ and into dom/ - for example, dom/FocusEvent.
 This move needs to be performed manually for all of the pages currently under [[dom/objects]].